CoralineAda/postmeritocracy/README.md

 * Create an empty markdown file called `_index.<COUNTRY_CODE>.md` in the `content` directory
 * Write your translation there.
 Be sure to copy the structure of the English version at `index.md`, including all the special codes.
 * Add an entry to `config.toml` with your language information under the [Languages] tag.
+Please use the language codes defined by ISO 639-1: http://www.loc.gov/standards/iso639-2/php/code_list.php.
 For example, for Swedish, you would enter:

       [Languages.se]
       languageName = "Swedish"